mindis/multimap/docs/cpp.md

 `Iter GetMutable(const Bytes& key)`

-Tries to acquire a write lock on the list associated with `key` and, if successful, returns an iterator that implements a `Delete` operation.
+Tries to acquire a write lock on the list associated with `key` and, if successful, returns an iterator that implements a `DeleteValue` operation.
 If another thread already holds a read or write lock on the same list, the method blocks until all locks are released.

 ```cpp
 auto iter = map.GetMutable("key");